-Licensures: Principal Licensure Supervisor Licensure
+Licensures: Principal Licensure (Master's level) Supervisor Licensure (Master's level)

 Liberal Arts: Associate of Arts in Liberal Arts Bachelor of Arts in Individualized Studies

 The minors and special program options listed above may be elected in addition to a student's major or may be combined in an Individualized Studies program.
 Complete descriptions of the requirements for each minor are given in the corresponding sections, which describe specific degree programs.